Bread in WW2 UK: The National Loaf

 The 'National Loaf'

-During the war there was no white bread.
+During WW2 in the UK, there was no white bread.
 The only bread available was called 'The National Loaf' and was grey in colour and had more of the grain in than refined white bread.
 Consequently, it was more healthy, although I'm not sure that we realised it at the time.

 Bakers were required by law only to sell their 'national loaves' a day old because stale bread did not cut to waste like fresh bread.